Who doesn’t enjoy pasta?

 Cons:

 The Marcato’s Atlas Pasta Maker Machine has been called the Ferrari of pasta machines by Cook’s Illustrated.
-The machine easily handles a variety of pastas, and the Marcato name is associated with high-quality, durable machines.
+This Italian pasta machine easily handles a variety of pastas, and the Marcato name is associated with high-quality, durable machines.

 Made by: Marcato Atlas